msschwartz21/germband-extension/README.rst

     git clone https://github.com/msschwartz21/germband-extension.git

-Alternatively, the current version of the repository can be downloaded as a zip file `here`__.
+Alternatively, the current version of the repository can be downloaded as a zip file `here <zip_>`_.

 .. _Github: https://github.com/msschwartz21/germband-extension

 .. _zip: https://github.com/msschwartz21/germband-extension/archive/master.zip

-__ zip_

 Environment Setup
 ^^^^^^^^^^^^^^^^^^
 For simplicity, there is a script that enables you to setup a virtual environment in Anaconda with all the appropriate dependencies.
-This file should be downloaded during the installation steps below, but it is also available here_.
+This file should be downloaded during the installation steps below, but it is also available `here <setupenv_>`_.
 To setup the environment run the following command in your terminal from the root of the germband-extension directory.

 - On windows and macs, ``sh setup_env.sh``